International Congress of Physics: Cathode rays and the electron

 J. J. Thomson lectured on his recent discoveries and his explanation based on the existence of the electron.
 French scientist Paul Ulrich Villard proposed an alternative theory.
 Most French physicists considered that electrons did not exist and thought that Thomson's discovery could be explained by hydrogen ions.
 The congress was influential in introducing Thomson's ideas into France.

 Pieter Zeeman's recently discovered Zeeman effect played an important role in the discussion.
 Lorentz' and Joseph Larmor's discussions on electrodynamics during the congress used the term "electron".
 Paul Drude presented the Drude model for conduction, optical and thermal properties of metals as a free electron gas.

 Radioactivity

 Henri Becquerel, and Pierre and Marie Curie presented a review on the recently discovered radioactivity.
 The Curies also discussed ties between cathode rays and Thomson's electron theory with respect to radioactivity.

 Blackbody radiation

 Wilhelm Wien, Ernst Pringsheim Sr. and Otto Lummer discussed known theory and recent experiments on blackbody radiation.

 Light pressure

 Pyotr Lebedev presented for the first time his experiments that demonstrated that radiation pressure was a real phenomenon, as theorized by James Clerk Maxwell.
-Lord Kelvin is attested to having said:
+Lord Kelvin is attested to having said to Kliment Timiryazev:

 "Maybe you know that all my life I struggled against Maxwell not admitting his light pressure, and now yours Lebedev make me to give up in front of his experiments."

 Participants

-About 700 people attended the congress.
+About 836 participants attended the congress according to statisticians, only 791 were registered.
 Participants that submitted a paper included: